 Tenement Museum in New York

 The Tenement Museum in New York tells the history of the city’s many immigrants.
-It is a nice museum to visit if you already have been to the known museums and want to learn a little more about the melting pot.
-The Tenement Museum was established in 1988 and restored six apartments back into their original state.
-It gives visitors a unique look at New York’s history.
-The enthusiastic guides tour you through different apartments and bring you back in time.
-You’ll see how the area developed into “Klein Deutschland”, got taken up by eastern Europeans and finally, the Irish community settled in.
+Through the lives of real people, it gives visitors a unique look at New York’s history.
+The enthusiastic guides tour you through different apartments based on different topics and bring you back in time.
+You’ll see how the Lower East Side developed into “Klein Deutschland”, got taken up by eastern Europeans and finally, the Irish community settled in.

-Tenement Museum in New York 1960s Saez Valez Tenement Museum in New York L Clayman
+Tenement Museum in New York - Apartment Tenement Museum in New York - Original State

 Tour the Apartments of the Tenement Museum